snowdrop/release-manager/README.md

 set of properties used to identify which artifacts are linked to this particular component.
 The name of the component's properties follow the name version properties defined in the POM.
-For example, for Hibernate, the version property is named `hibernate.version` and the associated component property is named `hibernate` (`issues-manager` takes care of matching that property to the one used in the POM).
+For example, for Hibernate, the version property is named `hibernate.version` and the associated component property is named `hibernate` (`release-manager` takes care of matching that property to the one used in the POM).
 If we also want to associate other properties to the same component, we can add more.
 For example, the Hibernate component is associated with the `hibernate-validator` property.